-SEMINARS AND RESEARCH (260-299) These courses are designed to acquaint students with the basic concepts and methods underlying current research activity in selected branches of physics.
+Seminars and Research (260-299) These courses are designed to acquaint students with the basic concepts and methods underlying current research activity in selected branches of physics.
 260A-B-C Seminar in Condensed Matter Physics (4-4-4) F, W, S Seminar designed to acquaint students with recent advances in solid state physics.
-Lectures from the Physics Department (both faculty and graduate students), other UCI departments, and other institutions.
+Lecturers from the Physics Department (both faculty and graduate students), other UCI departments, and other institutions.
 May be repeated.
 Prerequisite: consent of instructor.
-261A-B-C Seminar in Plasma Physics (4-4-4) F, W, S Advanced topics in plasma physics, wave propaga Advanced topics in plasma physics: wave propagation, nonlinear effects, kinetic theory and turbulence, stability problems, transport coefficients, containment, and diagnostics.
+261A-B-C Seminar in Plasma Physics (4-4-4) F, W, S Advanced topics in plasma physics: wave propagation, nonlinear effects, kinetic theory and turbulence, stability problems, transport coefficients, containment, and diagnostics.
 Applications to controlled fusion and astrophysics.
 Prerequisite: Physics 239 or equivalent.
 263A-B-C Seminar in High Energy Physics (4-4-4) F, W, S Discussion of advanced topics and reports of current research results in theoretical and experimental high energy physics and cosmic rays.
 May be repeated for credit.
 Prerequisite: consent of instructor.
 264A-B-C Seminar in Conceptual Physics (1-1-1) F, W, S Discussion of physics as an interrelated discipline, practice in oral presentation of ideas and problems.
 Required of all graduate students who have not passed the Ph.D. qualifying examination.
 267A-B-C Current Problems in High Energy Physics (4-4-4) F, W, S Lecture, three hours.
 Presentation and discussion of current research and theory in high energy physics.
 Lectures given by staff and students.
 Course can be repeatedly taken for credit.
 295 Experimental Research (4 to 12) With the approval of a faculty member a student may pursue a research program in experimental physics.
 Typical areas include low temperature physics, plasma physics, spectroscopy, solid state physics, and elementary particle physics.
 296 Theoretical Research (4 to 12) With the approval of a faculty member a student may pursue a research program in theoretical physics.
 Typical areas include solid state physics, low temperature physics, plasma physics, and elementary particle physics.
 299 Reading of Special Topic (4) With special consent from a faculty member who will agree to supervise the program, a student may receive course credit for individual study of some area of physics.
-PHYSICS 181 SCHOOL OF Social Sciences Undergraduate and graduate education in the School of Social Sciences at UCI represents a commitment to modern social science.
-The classic subject matter areas of anthropology, economics, geography, linguistics, political science, psychology, and sociology are included in the School's educational programs, but these programs go well beyond the traditional disciplines and can be characterized by the following three-way emphasis: First, the faculty recognizes the value of systematic empirical observation and quantitative analysis in the study of human behavior.
-Developments in computer science and in mathematics oriented towards the problems of the social sciences and the refinement of techniques for the observational, experimental, and statistical study of human behavior have contributed major new elements to social science.
-Students in the School of Social Sciences will become familiar with the mathematical, computational, and statistical tools underlying modern social science.
+399 University Teaching (4-4-4) F, W, S Limited to Teaching Assistants.